kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 ## Datastores and Datastore Clusters

-*Datastore* in VMWare vSphere is an abstraction for storage.
+*Datastores* in vSphere are an abstraction for storage.
-*Datastore Cluster* is a collection of datastores with shared resources and a shared management interface.
+A *Datastore Cluster* is a collection of datastores with shared resources and a shared management interface.

 In KKP *Datastores* are used for two purposes: